LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 ## Signed hashes

 Ledger Live releases are signed.
 The automatic update mechanism makes use of the signature to verify that each subsequent update is authentic.
-Instructions for verifying the hash and signatures of the installation packages are available [on this page](https://live.ledger.tools/lld-signatures), which will be integrated into the [official download page](https://www.ledger.com/ledger-live).
+Instructions for verifying the hash and signatures of the installation packages are available on [Ledger Live tools website](https://live.ledger.tools/lld-signatures), which will be integrated into the [official download page](https://www.ledger.com/ledger-live).

 # Development